Chart Color Schemes

 Franklin demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Franklin's educational attainment is notably higher than broader averages.
-Among residents aged 15 and above, 55.2% possess university qualifications, compared to Australia's 30.4% and the SA3 area's 46.3%.
-Bachelor degrees are most common at 28.6%, followed by postgraduate qualifications (22.6%) and graduate diplomas (4.0%).
-Vocational pathways account for 21.1%, with advanced diplomas at 10.8% and certificates at 10.3%.
+Franklin has a higher proportion of residents with university qualifications than Australia and its SA3 area.
+Specifically, 55.2% of Franklin's residents aged 15 and above have university qualifications, compared to 30.4% nationally and 46.3% in the SA3 area.
+This educational advantage is reflected in the types of qualifications held: Bachelor degrees are most common at 28.6%, followed by postgraduate qualifications (22.6%) and graduate diplomas (4.0%).
+Vocational pathways also contribute significantly to educational attainment, with advanced diplomas accounting for 10.8% and certificates for 10.3%.

 Frequently Asked Questions - Education